 For the 15th consecutive year, Chevron achieved a rating of 100 percent on the Human Rights Campaign Equality Index, which ranks U.S. companies committed to lesbian, gay, bisexual and transgender equality in the workforce.

-The American Association of People with Disabilities and Disability : IN have recognized Chevron with a 100% rating on the 2021 Disability Equality Index, maintaining our top score for the third year in a row.
+The American Association of People with Disabilities and Disability : IN have recognized Chevron with a 100% rating on the 2023 Disability Equality Index, maintaining our top score for the fourth year in a row.

 National Society of